 Mr. Villarreal has a broad political background as well and has served in senior roles in a number of presidential campaigns, most recently serving as treasurer of Hillary Clinton’s presidential campaign.

 Mr. Villarreal has long been active in civic affairs and has served on the governing boards of numerous organizations, both public and private.
-He serves on the following boards:
+He serves or has served on the following boards: